RohanChat/live-lines-finder/README.md

 │   ├── chatbot/core.py         # Core chatbot logic & subscription decorator
 │   ├── database/models.py      # SQLAlchemy database models (User, Product, Subscription)
 │   ├── database/session.py     # Database session management and initialization
-│   ├── analysis/               # folder containing the analysis engines that process and analyse odds data │   ├── messaging/              # Platform-specific messaging clients │   │   ├── base.py             # Abstract base class for all clients
+│   ├── feeds/                  # folder with the different odds feeds that we can / will use │   ├── analysis/               # folder containing the analysis engines that process and analyse odds data │   ├── messaging/              # Platform-specific messaging clients │   │   ├── base.py             # Abstract base class for all clients